Strategies for Living on One Income

 Bye, Bye Credit Card

 For several years, we had put all expenses on the credit card, with the intention of paying it off every month.
 That never seemed to happen, and every time we paid the balance off, it went right back up again.
-This time, we paid off the credit card, and both of us surrendered our credit cards.
+During my layoff, we paid off the credit card, and both of us surrendered our credit cards.
 They are kept out of our wallets, and we have to ask the other before using the credit card.
 We still have one expense going onto the credit card.
-Netflix gets charged every month, and we pay it off.
+My Kindle Unlimited gets charged every month, and we pay it off.
 This keeps the credit card “in use” without real usage.

 At-Home Entertainment

 While we have never been a big “go out” family, we really made an effort to entertain ourselves at home.
-Every Friday night we watch a Netflix movie as a family.
+Every Friday night we watch an online movie as a family.
 Every Saturday we play a game together.
 It gave us great family time together.

 No Stockpiling